 My route order then went like this: Nagisa > Yukine > Misae > Tomoyo > Sunohara > Koumura > Give up and quit.

 I later went back and played through Kotomi’s and started Kappei’s but I had no motivation.

 Yukine’s, Misae’s and Tomoyo’s routes really got me.
 They were pretty amazing.
 But the rest felt kinda… meaningless.
 Somehow the Visual Novel just didn’t connect me with the characters enough to actually care about them.

 It’s been so long that I don’t remember why… maybe I was just inexperienced with Visual Novels, but Clannad never meant much to me.

 The art was… ugly to say the least.
 While Key’s art has always been slightly behind competitors, Kanon and Air still looked great at the time.
-Clannad however has this weird mix of 90’s anime proportions, and modern shading and textures.
-Apart from the fairly monotone CGs, it was very unappealing to look at… For me at least ^^;
+Clannad however has this weird mix of 90’s anime proportions and modern shading Except for the fairly monotone CGs it was very unappealing to look at… For me at least ^^;

 The soundtrack is great to listen to.
 It has all the makings of a great Key soundtrack.
 Unfortunately compared to other Key VNs, I find the soundtrack to be forgettable.
 ‘Machi, Toki no Nagare, Hito’ was lovely. ‘Étude Pour les Petites Supercordes’ is great… even if I don’t remember how it goes… ‘The Girl’s Fantasy’ is absolutely stunning, and ‘Ana’ is a song that everyone wants at their funeral~